Google hideMe'>

 For more on the science of phytoestrogens, and specifically how they relate to estrogen deficiency and dominance in the female body, check out my post Phytoestrogens in the Body, and How They Interfere with Natural Hormone Balance.

-What I say in sum is that phytoestrogens take up places on estrogen receptors in the body.
+What I say in that article, briefly, is that phytoestrogens take up places on estrogen receptors in the body.
 This has big time implications.
 Many medical professionals hypothesize that this is helpful for estrogen deficient women.
 This would be by filling up unused estrogen stores, and therefore hypothetically increasing estrogen levels.
 But other health researchers (including myself) believe that supplementing with phytoestrogens plays a reverse role: instead of increasing estrogen activity, the increased phytoestrogen load (especially given the fact that phytoestrogens are far less efficacious in performing bodily functions) tells the body to stop producing it’s own estrogen, which ultimately results in a decline in estrogen-related power in the body.

 Phytoestrogens can also be harmful for women with estrogen dominance, if their bodies do not respond to the increased estrogen load and instead end up over-burdening their systems.